 Yoga Nidra is an ancient practice, first mentioned in the Upanishads.
 In modern times, the method was developed and popularised by Swami Satyananda, the founder of the Bihar School of Yoga.
 He developed an 8-stage Yoga Nidra with steps focusing on: Sankalpa, rotation of consciousness, breath awareness, manifestation of opposites, creative visualisation, Sankalpa and externalisation.

 Practising Yoga Nidra brings about an experience of deep relaxation.
-And it enables access to the deeper levels of the mind, making healing and transformation possible at this level, addressing issues at their roots and harnessing the power of unconcious forces to move towards goals.
+And it enables access to the deeper levels of the mind, making healing and transformation possible at this level – as issues are addressed at their roots and the power of unconscious forces is harnessed to move towards goals.

 Following on from Swami Satyananda other variations of Yoga Nidra have emerged.
 They tend to contain similar aspects – typically a body sensing phase and a breath sensing phase and some form of clarifying intention – but then there are variations between the approaches with each having a different focus or emphasis.